Connect the Dots

 • It requires students to engage in mathematical habits of mind:

-• Using logic, finding and using strategies, and understanding and explaining when trying to figure out how to beat an expert at the 2-player game
+• Using logic, finding and using strategies, and looking for patterns when trying to beat the facilitator

-• Finding patterns, making and testing predictions, and understanding and explaining when exploring the maximum possible number of lines for different arrangements of dots
+• Looking for patterns and making and testing predictions when exploring the maximum possible number of lines for different arrangements of dots

-• It has a low floor and a high ceiling: Students can start playing the game by trial and error, but figuring out how to beat an expert is more challenging, especially as the number of dots increases.
+• It has a low floor and a high ceiling: Students can start playing the game by trial and error, but figuring out how to beat the facilitator is more challenging, especially as the number of dots increases.
 And there are many interesting patterns to find (and to try to understand) when exploring the maximum possible number of lines for different arrangements of dots.